datakunoichi/ISYE6644/README.md

 ## 📁 Repository Structure

 - `scripts/`: Source code for the simulation and analysis
-- `run.sh`: Bash script to execute the full simulation pipeline
 - `requirements.txt`: Dependency file to set up the Python environment

 ---